GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 # GEOS Compilation on Sherlock

 ## Overview
-This guide provides a step-by-step process for compiling GEOS simulator on the Stanford Sherlock cluster.
-The compilation involves both Third-Party Libraries (TPLs) and GEOS.
+This guide provides a step-by-step process for compiling [GEOS simulator](https://www.geos.dev/) on Stanford's Sherlock cluster.
+The guide documents the compilation for both Third-Party Libraries (TPLs) and GEOS.

 ### Important Note